petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-4-identity-management-and-sso/configuring-sso-and-idp.md

 OpenID Connect (OIDC) is an identity protocol that is used to authenticate users.
 Many (OIDC) services (e.g. Google, Okta) can be configured to work together with Liferay.

-To use an OpenID Connect service, you simply add a connection to the provider.
+To use an OpenID Connect service, add a connection to the provider.
 This configuration is available under _Instance Settings_ &rarr; _SSO_ in Liferay.

 ![Add an OpenID Connect connection under instance settings.](./configuring-sso-and-idp/images/01.png)